-The following statistical report is based on surveys conducted by CIRCLIST Member James Badger during 1999 and 2000.
-Questionnaires were distributed to members of CIRCLIST and also via the Newsgroups alt.circumcision and alt.sex.masturbation.
+A survey conducted by James Badger during 1999 and 2000, through CIRCLIST and the Newsgroups alt.circumcision and alt.sex.masturbation.
 147 responses were received.
-The principal conclusions of the study are:
+The principal conclusions are:

 - Uncircumcised men start masturbating at a younger age and throughout life masturbate more often than circumcised ones.

 - Circumcised and natural men masturbate in different ways.
 Some of these differences are pretty much what one would expect: natural men like pumping the skin, especially moving it back and forth over the glans, circumcised men like massaging the penis with a lubricant.
 Other differencess are less obvious - circumcised men like humping the bed or playing with the frenulum more than natural men do, while the reverse is true of pulling down hard on the shaft skin.

 - The anatomy of an individual’s foreskin makes a difference for natural men.
 Those with long or tight foreskins are more likely to leave them forward when masturbating.
 On the other hand, men whose glans automatically uncovers on erection are likely to stroke the glans alone, dry, whilst men who use lube on the glans alone need to pull the skin back first.
 A tight frenulum is pretty much a pre-requisite for the ‛pull back hard and tight’ method of masturbation, whereas a looser frenulum is required to masturbate with the frenulum itself.

 - Circumcision styles make a lot of difference to masturbation techniques.
 The obvious one is that pumping the skin is easier with a loose circumcision whilst rubbing with a lubricant is preferable with a tight cut, but during the study a number of factors were discovered that are much less obvious: